Lubber fiend: Lubber fiend in literature

 Lob is the title of a poem by Edward Thomas.

 It also appears in Lob Lie-By-The-Fire by Juliana H. Ewing, Troll Fell by Katherine Langrish, Abbeychurch by Charlotte M. Yonge and Dear Brutus by J. M. Barrie (as "Lob, the ancient Puck").

 The comic book character Hellboy fills in some of the credentials of a lubber fiend.
 He was born of a witch and the devil, he has a tail, and he serves men, though not for milk.
-He can therefore be seen as a modern-day lubber fiend.